panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Per-connection State {#Per-connectionState}

-Per-connection state in intermediate devices has been an impediment to adoption and deployment in the past.
+Per-connection state in intermediate nodes has been an impediment to adoption and deployment in the past.
 This is especially true as we move from the edge of the network, further into the routing core (See {{ST2}} and {{IntServ}}).

 ## Keeping Traffic on Router Fast-paths {#Fast-paths}

-Many modern routers, especially high-end routers, have not been designed to make heavy use of in-band mechanisms such as IPv4 and IPv6 Router Alert Options (RAO), so operators can be reluctant to deploy technologies that rely on these mechanisms.
+Many modern routers, especially high-end routers, have been designed with hardware that can make simple per-packet forwarding decisions ("fast-paths"), but have not been designed to make heavy use of in-band mechanisms such as IPv4 and IPv6 Router Alert Options (RAO) that require more processing to make forwarding decisions.
+Packets carrying in-band mechanisms are diverted to other processors in the router with much lower packet processing rates.
+Operators can be reluctant to deploy technologies that rely heavily on in-band mechanisms because they may significantly reduce router throughput.
 (See {{NSIS}}).

-## Endpoints Trusting Intermediate Devices {#EndpointsTrustingIDs}
+## Endpoints Trusting Intermediate Nodes {#EndpointsTrustingIDs}

+If intermediate nodes along the path can't be trusted, it's unlikely that endpoints will rely on signals from intermediate nodes to drive changes to endpoint behaviors.
+(See {{TRIGTRAN}}, {{Source-Quench}}).
+We note that "trust" is not binary - one, low, level of trust applies when a node issuing a message can confirm that it has visibility of the packets on the path it is seeking to control {{RFC8085}} (e.g., an ICMP message included a quoted packet from the source).
+A higher level of trust can arise when an endpoint has established a short term, or even long term, trust relationship with network nodes.

+## Intermediate Nodes Trusting Endpoints {#IDsTrustingEndpoints}

-If the endpoints do not have any trust relationship with the intermediate devices along a path, operators have been reluctant to deploy technologies that rely on endpoints sending unauthenticated control signals to routers.
+If the endpoints do not have any trust relationship with the intermediate nodes along a path, operators have been reluctant to deploy technologies that rely on endpoints sending unauthenticated control signals to routers.
 (See {{IntServ}} and {{NSIS}}.
 We also note this still remains a factor hindering deployment of DiffServ).

-## Intermediate Devices Trusting Endpoints {#IDsTrustingEndpoints}

-If intermediate devices along the path can't be trusted, it's unlikely that endpoints will rely on signals from intermediate devices to drive changes to endpoint behaviors.
-(See {{TRIGTRAN}}, {{Source-Quench}}).
-We note that "trust" is not binary - one, low, level of trust applies when a device issuing a message can confirm that it has visibility of the packets on the path it is seeking to control {{RFC8085}} (e.g., an ICMP message included a quoted packet from the source).
-A higher level of trust can arise when an endpoint has established a short term, or even long term, term trust relationship with network devices.

 ## Responding to Distant Signals {#ReactionTimes}